 But, as was so often the case, the ever-reliable number ten shouldered the responsibility of a set piece in the fifth minute of added time, delivering a technically magnificent strike.

-He allowed himself seconds to celebrate before demanding his teammates collect the ball to restart the game.
+Rooney even allowed himself seconds to celebrate before demanding his teammates collect the ball to restart the game.

-Counter-attacking football at its very finest
+Counter-attacking football at its finest!

 United, famed for their scintillating pace in transition, turned defence to attack in seconds, with the majesty of Cristiano Ronaldo and his English teammate cutting the visitors to shreds.